-The choice of bucket is reflected in the relevant employer's asset share, funding basis and contribution requirements.
+The choice of bucket will be reflected in the relevant employer's asset share, funding basis and contribution requirements.
+However, the contribution requirements for employers within the medium risk bucket will not change at this valuation but will be reviewed from 1 April 2020 as part of the 2019 valuation.

-If, based on the assessments carried out by the Administering Authority, the employer is deemed to have a weaker covenant than other employers in the Fund or alternatively is expected to exit in the near future, the Administering Authority reserves the right to move the employer (typically following discussions with the employer) into the medium or lower risk investment strategy to protect the Fund as a whole and therefore taxpayers.
-Note where an employer moves into a different investment bucket there may be costs associated with a transition of assets.
-The Administering Authority reserves the right to pass these costs on to the employer usually via a deduction in the notional asset share including on termination of participation in the Fund.
+If, based on the assessments carried out by the Administering Authority, the employer is deemed to have a weaker covenant than other employers in the Fund or alternatively is expected to exit in the near future, the Administering Authority reserves the right to move the employer (typically following discussions with the employer) into the medium or lower risk investment strategy to protect the Fund as a whole.